Talk to an Expert

 When customers feel cheated like this, they warn other prospective buyers.
 The company gains a reputation as one that requires wheeling and dealing just to get a fair price.
 And a WTP survey conducted in this environment is measuring the aftermath of dysfunction, not some fundamental truth about customer valuations.

 I’ve lived this myself.
 When I co-founded a software company, our initial willingness-to-pay research pointed to a $2,500 price point.
 We launched there.
-Over time, as we understood how customers actually used the product and what outcomes it drove, the price moved to $100,000 — and eventually to $500,000.
+Over time, as we understood how customers actually used the product and what outcomes it drove, the price moved to $100,000 (and eventually to $500,000.
 The WTP study didn’t just underestimate demand.
 It undercut our value by orders of magnitude, because the buyers we surveyed couldn’t articulate the value of something they hadn’t yet experienced at scale.
-No survey redesign would have fixed that — the insight only came from observing real usage and real purchasing behavior over time.
+No survey redesign would have fixed that) the insight only came from observing real usage and real purchasing behavior over time.
 The academic research focuses on overestimation because that’s what controlled experiments on low-cost products reveal.
-But recent research by Ebert et al. (2025) found the bias actually reverses for premium products — while hypothetical WTP overestimates by 31% for low-cost items, it underestimates by up to 28% for high-cost items.
-B2B enterprise software sits firmly in the premium category.
-The error cuts both ways, and for software where value compounds with usage and integration, underestimation may be the costlier mistake.
+The overstatement is not uniform.
+It runs larger for complex, high-consideration products than for simple, low-cost ones, and enterprise software is squarely in the high-consideration category.
+A survey-derived ceiling for B2B software is therefore more likely to sit above what buyers will actually pay than below it, and by a wider margin than the consumer average implies.
+The bias runs in one direction for the products that matter here: surveys read high, and they read highest where the purchase is complex.

 This pattern repeats across the B2B software companies we work with.
 Executives consistently tell us the same thing: their customers genuinely don’t know what they’d pay.
 The tools most consultancies use to answer that question are measuring a fiction that gets further distorted by every sales interaction.